-Scheduled to open in fall 2022, local art organizations and individuals will be able to rent the space for short periods of time in an effort to accommodate their unique artists housing needs.
+Scheduled to open in summer 2023, local art organizations and individuals will be able to rent the space for short periods of time in an effort to accommodate their unique artists housing needs.
 Short term and flexible leases will be accepted and rental rates will be affordable.

 The Garfield PGH is a space for us, by us.